-Revenue expected to be recognised in future periods for performance obligations that are not complete (or are partially complete) as at 31 December 2021 amounts to 159,503 TCZK.
-These expected revenues mainly contain revenues from contracts with complex delivery of services.
+Revenue expected to be recognised in future periods for performance obligations that are not complete (or are partially complete) as at 31 December 2022 amounts to 56,194 TCZK (2021: 159,503 TCZK).
+These expected revenues mainly contain revenues from contracts which include discounts contingent on the customer honouring the contract for a specified period.
 These revenues are recognised based on the fulfilment of performance obligations and not according to invoicing of customers.
+The significant year on year drop is caused by the decision of the Company to stop offering such discounts to customers as of April 2022.
+The decision was predominantly influenced by the practice of the market regulator (the Czech Telecommunication Office).